• The project

 The model

-The instrument on which the project is based comes from the thoughts of Katherine A. Lawrence, Peter Lenk and Robert E. Quinn.
-They have developed the model of competing leadership roles (Competing Values Framework).
-The model is complemented by the topic of charismatic leadership by Nicolas Bastardoz and Calum A. Arthur.
-As Prof. Dr. Ralf Lanwehr from the University of Applied Sciences South Westphalia has already been able to explore in the team sports context, the model can be applied in sports and shall also be used here in the gymnastics context.
+The instrument underlying the project is based on the ideas of Katherine A. Lawrence, Peter Lenk and Robert E. Quinn, who developed the model of competing leadership roles, also known as the Competing Values Framework.
+This model is extended by the concept of charismatic leadership, as supplemented by Nicolas Bastardoz and Calum A. Arthur.
+As Prof. Dr. Ralf Lanwehr from the South Westphalia University of Applied Sciences was able to show in his studies in the team sports context, the model can also be applied in sport and has now been adapted specifically for the gymnastics context.

-It is assumed that coaches have to cover different strategic areas in their interaction with athletes, which are in mutual competition with each other.
-These four strategic areas are "Creativity vs. Control" and "Collaboration vs. Competition".
-Charismatic leadership stands between those four strategic areas.
+It is assumed that coaches have to consider different strategy areas that compete with each other when dealing with their athletes.
+These four strategy areas are “Creativity vs. Control” and “Collaboration vs. Competition”, with charismatic leadership positioned as an additional dimension between the four other strategy areas.

-Creativity: "Doing things first" is the motto of the creative leadership role.
-Creative coaches are always up to date with the latest developments in their field and open to change.
-The strategy field "Creativity" includes the roles of the innovator, simulator and innovator.
+1. Creativity: The motto of the creative leadership role is “do things first”.
+Creative trainers are characterized by openness to change and a willingness to innovate.
+They are always up to date with the latest developments in their environment and are willing to push existing boundaries.
+The “Creativity” strategy field encompasses the roles of innovator, stimulator and motivator.

-Control: "Doing things right" is the maxim of the controlling leader.
-Here, the focus is on precision and technical versatility.
-Mistakes are to be ruled out as early as the planning stage of the coaching by setting rules and guidelines.
-The strategy field "Control" comprises the roles of coordinator, observer and advisor.
+2. Control: The motto of the controlling leader is “doing things right”.
+In this context, the focus is on precision, technology and process optimization.
+Errors should be prevented as early as the planning stage of training through clear rules and guidelines.
+The “Control” strategy field encompasses the roles of coordinator, observer and advisor.

-Collaboration: Following the motto "doing things together", coaches shape teams by engaging them in joint goals, nurturing interpersonal relationships, mentoring team members, and also reinforcing the strengths of each individual in the group context.
-The roles corresponding to this strategy field are moderator, team developer and mentor.
+3. Collaboration: In line with the motto “doing things together”, trainers promote a cooperative way of working by forming teams, working towards common goals and cultivating interpersonal relationships.
+They advise team members and strengthen individual strengths in the group context.
+The roles assigned to this strategy field are facilitator, team developer and mentor.

 References: